Kallen-Lehmann representation for Spinor-Scalar Loops in de Sitter Space-time. Spectral equations: Kallen-Lehmann representation of one-loop self-energies on dS. Spectral equations in "chain" approximation

-Finally after analytical continuation to EAdS in the RHS of (\ref{51}) and using (\ref{50}) (where the variables $c$ and $\lambda$ are swapped) the desired Kallen-Lehmann representation of the real part of the product of two time-ordered dS Green functions is obtained:
+Thus, after analytical continuation to EAdS in the RHS of (\ref{59}) and using spectral integral (\ref{58}) (where the variables $c$ and $\lambda$ are swapped) the desired Kallen-Lehmann representation of the real part of the product of two time-ordered dS scalar Green functions is obtained:

-Substituting the expression in square brackets from (53) (with $\rho^{(0,0)}_{\lambda_{1}, \lambda_{2}} (c) $ taken from (\ref{22})) into the spectral equation (46) makes this spectral equation suitable for practical calculations.
+Substitution of the expression in square brackets in (\ref{61}) into (\ref{53}) gives the following rather simle spectral equation for conformal dimension $\lambda$ in the 3-scalars theory on dS in chain approximation:

+We guess that this spectral equation (after standard procedures for accounting for UV-divergences) is suitable for practical calculations since Kallen-Lehmann density in (\ref{62}) is given by simple and compact formula (\ref{22}).